MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P14-Polish-Gameplay/content.md

 	let minSpeed = CGFloat(5)

-The value '5' works good for our physics setting.
+The value '5' works well for our physics setting.
 If you have changed the physics properties of your objects you might want to experiment a little with this value.